GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ![6_upstream_details](img/6_upstream_details.png)

 The `Targets` section is for manage targets.
-A target is an ip address/hostname with a port that identifies an instance of a backend service.
+A target is an IP address/hostname with a port that identifies an instance of a backend service.
 Every upstream can have many targets, and the targets can be dynamically added.
-Changes are effectuated on the fly.
+Changes are implemented on the fly.

 ![6_upstream_targets](img/6_upstream_targets.png)

-## CERTIFICATES
+## Certificates

 A Certificate object represents a public certificate/private key pair for an SSL certificate.
 These objects are used by Kong to handle SSL/TLS termination for encrypted requests.
-Certificates are optionally associated with SNI objects to tie a cert/key pair to one or more hostnames.
+Certificates are optionally associated with SNI objects to tie a certificate/key pair to one or more hostnames.

-Check Kong [ certificate configuration](https://docs.konghq.com/0.14.x/proxy/#configuring-ssl-for-a-route) docs for more details.
+Check Kong [certificate configuration](https://docs.konghq.com/0.14.x/proxy/#configuring-ssl-for-a-route) docs for more details.

 ![cert](img/7_cert.png)